Toulouse, FR is piloting AVs

 An array of partners included: the City of Pibrac, transport authorities Tisséo Collectivités, the Regional Office for Competition, Consumption, Labour and Employment, and the investment arm of French National Government, Caisse des Dépôts.

 Some 18,000 passengers were carried and 5,000 km covered as the city began further evaluation of future experiment locations.
 After completing these trials, Toulouse commissioned a study on the opportunity of AVs hoping to learn more about multimodal transport, environmental and accessibility benefits that AVs could bring.
-Going forward, AV initiatives will be advanced under Open Metropolis, Toulouse’s 2018 masterplan, which outlined a strategic focus on mobility and experimentation,y based that focuses, among a number of other key principles and ambitions., on 3 key principles and 5 ambitions, among those were experimentation and mobility.
+Going forward, AV initiatives will be advanced under Open Metropolis, Toulouse’s 2018 masterplan, which outlined a strategic focus on mobility and experimentation, based on 3 key principles and 5 ambitions.